AdSense Top

 Ensuring high performance is crucial for user satisfaction and operational efficiency.
 To achieve this:

-• Use Content Delivery Networks (CDNs): Accelerate content delivery to users worldwide.
+• Use Content Delivery Networks (CDN): Accelerate content delivery to users worldwide.

 • Implement Auto-scaling: Dynamically adjust resources based on demand to maintain optimal performance.